cytoscape/cytoscape.js/README.md

 ## Documentation

-You can find the documentation on the [project website](http://cytoscape.github.com/cytoscape.js), or you may be interested in [downloading the library](http://cytoscape.github.io/cytoscape.js/#downloads).
+You can find the documentation and downloads on the [project website](http://cytoscape.github.com/cytoscape.js).
 This readme is mostly for developers of Cytoscape.js.